 And guess what guys?
 I did!
 Upon arriving on the platform, I start looking up in the canopy of the trees, and one little red fatty had done precisely that!
 Holding some branches and leaves over his head.
 He didn’t look happy, but I couldn’t help myself and laugh at how ridiculous he looked.

 The day ended with a night walk in search of some nocturnal animals.
-We didn’t manage to find the Borneo Tarsier (good thing I’ve already seen these cute guys in Bohol), but we got a snake, some weird insects, tarantulas and other stuff taken out straight from your nightmares.
+We didn’t manage to find the Borneo Tarsier (good thing I’ve already seen these cute guys in Bohol), but we got a snake, some weird insects, tarantulas, and other nasty stuff.

 The end of the tour was a lazy sailing back to the city.